Four Over Six: More Accurate NVFP4 Quantization with Adaptive Block Scaling: Challenges with NVFP4 Quantization

 {\mathbf{X}}

 Unlike integer formats, floating point formats such as FP4 have dynamic step sizes: 0.5 between 0 and 2, 1 between 2 and 4, and 2 between 4 and 6, as shown in \cref{fig:scaled-to-6}.
-This enables them to represent a wider range of values, making them better at representing weights, activations, and gradients~\cite{chen_int_2025,liu_llm-fp4_2023}.
+This allows them to represent a wider range of values, making them better at representing weights, activations, and gradients in many cases~\cite{chen_int_2025,liu_llm-fp4_2023}.
 For example, the range of representable values, which is the largest value divided by the smallest positive value, for FP4 is 12 ($\frac{6}{0.5}$), compared to just 7 ($\frac{7}{1}$) for INT4.

 Note that \cref{eqn:fp4-quantization-block-scale,eqn:fp4-quantization} involve casting values to specific numerical precisions.
 These are required to benefit from hardware support, but they are also where quantization error is introduced, as information is lost when rounding to the nearest representable values.
 In summary, there are two sources of error in NVFP4 quantization: